 Detecting Ghosts With A Laser Grid

-This article is more than seven years old and was last updated in February 2024.
+This page is more than seven years old and was last updated in February 2024.

 In recent years green lasers have become inexpensive and easy to get hold of in the form of laser pointers.
 The human eye is much more sensitive to green list, so light from these kinds of laser appears to be much brighter than that emitted from red laser pens.
 Green laser light also scatters more in the air which makes the laser's beam visible in darkness.